Ayam Icon

 • 9.3 Can I use plugins from the official binary distribution with my self compiled executables?

-Yes, as long as the major version numbers of Ayam (e.g. "1.3") and the Tcl/Tk you use are matching.
-If you use the sources from the CVS, you can simply check out a version with matching release tag to be on the safe side.
+Yes, as long as the major version numbers of Ayam (e.g. "1.3") and Tcl/Tk are matching.
+If you use the sources from the Mercurial repository, you can simply check out a version with matching release tag to be on the safe side.

 • 9.4 I get Tcl errors when I try to drag and drop objects in the object tree widget.
 Is this a bug in Ayam?